Strong gravitational lensing

-Strong gravitational lensing is a gravitational lensing effect that is strong enough to produce multiple images, arcs, or even Einstein rings.
+Strong gravitational lensing is a gravitational lensing effect that is strong enough to produce multiple images, arcs, or Einstein rings.
 Generally, for strong lensing to occur, the projected lens mass density must be greater than the critical density, that is $\Sigma_{cr}$.
 For point-like background sources, there will be multiple images; for extended background emissions, there can be arcs or rings.
 Topologically, multiple image production is governed by the odd number theorem.

 Strong lensing was predicted by Albert Einstein's general theory of relativity and observationally discovered by Dennis Walsh, Bob Carswell, and Ray Weymann in 1979.
 They determined that the Twin Quasar Q0957+561A comprises two images of the same object.

 Observations

 Most strong gravitational lenses are detected by large-scale galaxy surveys.

 Galaxy lensing

 The foreground lens is a galaxy.
 When the background source is a quasar or unresolved jet, the strong lensed images are usually point-like multiple images; When the background source is a galaxy or extended jet emission, the strong lensed images can be arcs or rings.
 As of 2017, several hundred galaxy-galaxy (g-g) strong lenses have been observed.
 The upcoming Vera C. Rubin Observatory and Euclid surveys are expected to discover more than 100,000 such objects.